garrettwong/auth/README.md

     https://www.googleapis.com/auth/cloud-platform
     ```

+-   `access_token_subject`: (Optional) Email address of a user to impersonate
+    for [Domain-Wide Delegation][dwd].
+Access tokens created for Domain-Wide
+    Delegation cannot have a lifetime beyond 1 hour, even if the
+    [`constraints/iam.allowServiceAccountCredentialLifetimeExtension`
+    organization policy][orgpolicy-creds-lifetime] is enabled.

+    Note: In order to support Domain-Wide Delegation via Workload Identity
+    Federation, you must grant the external identity ("principalSet")
+    `roles/iam.serviceAccountTokenCreator` in addition to
+    `roles/iam.workloadIdentityUser`.
+The default Workload Identity setup will
+    only grant the latter role.
+If you want to use this GitHub Action with
+    Domain-Wide Delegation, you must manually add the "Service Account Token
+    Creator" role onto the external identity.

 ### Generating ID tokens

 The following inputs are for _generating_ ID tokens for authenticating to Google
 Cloud as an output for use in future steps in the workflow.
+By default, this
+action does not generate any tokens.

 -   `token_format`: This value must be `"id_token"` to generate ID tokens.
 To
     skip token generation, omit or set to the empty string "".